27 Jul 2020

-The opportunity to access talent in a different way and on a broader scale has been catalyzed by the pandemic.
+The opportunity to access talent in a different way and on a broader scale has been catalysed by the pandemic.

 Businesses have had to shift from providing interactions in-person to doing that in a compelling way online or over the phone.
 That is going to stay, with even more shift to services online.